HayaaQutaishat/Articles-Application/README.md

 -Also, logged user can add any article to "Read Later" where they can read it anytime by just clicking on "Read Later" in the main page of the website.

+## Project Pages :

+### Home Page :

+-In this page, you can search text in title of articles by input any word in the center input box, and click "Search" button.

+-In addition, if you just want to read something new, just click "Random Article" button on the top, and you will get some articles randomly.

+-There's no need to be logged in in order to do those actions.